 Local Siouan Project Field School

 Have you ever wanted to participate in an archaeological excavation?
 And do so locally, near your own backyard?
-This course will give you the opportunity to do just that while earning six (6) hours of college credit and living in Chapel Hill!
-This year’s Research Laboratories of Archaeology (RLA) field school, taught by Drs.
-Heather Lapham and Steve Davis, will take place during Summer Session 1 (May 11-June 16, 2022).
+This course will give you the opportunity to do just that while earning six (6) hours of college credit and living in Chapel Hill.
+This year’s Research Laboratories of Archaeology (RLA) field school, taught by Dr. Heather Lapham and Dr. Mary Beth Fitts, will take place during Summer Session 1 (May 17 – June 23, 2023).
 Investigations will be based locally, continuing the RLA’s long-standing Siouan Project begun in the 1980s to understand how Native Siouan-speaking peoples living in what is today central North Carolina navigated new challenges and opportunities brought about by European settlement and colonization in the region.

-This summer’s field school will begin to assess two new areas that have significant potential to contain important Native American settlements during the late pre-contact and contact periods.
-The first area we plan to investigate is along New Hope Creek near Chapel Hill, where historical evidence and local tradition suggest the presence of one or more archaeological sites that were occupied into the contact period.
+This summer’s field school will begin to continue to assess an area that have significant potential to contain important Native American settlements during the late pre-colonial and colonial periods.
+The first area we plan to investigate is along New Hope Creek near Chapel Hill, where historical evidence and local tradition suggest the presence of one or more archaeological sites that were occupied into the colonial period.
 Our second study area is along Eno River in Hillsborough, where previous UNC field schools have excavated extensively at the Wall, Fredricks, Jenrette, and Hogue sites.
 This summer’s work will investigate adjacent landforms with the expectation of identifying additional important sites.
-We will be working in collaboration with Duke Forest on New Hope Creek and Classical American Homes Preservation Trust, which owns historic Ayr Mount (est. 1815) and surrounding property along Eno River.
+We will be working in collaboration with Duke Forest on New Hope Creek.

 This summer, archaeological survey and test excavations will reveal new insights into Indigenous land use practices and settlement.
 We are particularly interested in studying how Indigenous peoples shaped the landscape, what natural resources they exploited, where they chose to settle and for how long, and how lifeways changed through time.
 Students will recover artifacts and reveal traces of houses and other features that document Native American occupations in these two areas leading up to the eve of European colonization of North America, and possibly extending into the historic period.

 The Field School is open to undergraduate students and anyone with a college degree.
 Participants must enroll in Anthropology 451 for 6 credit hours.
 This course fulfills the Experiential Education, Historical Analysis, and World Before 1750 general education requirements and the Archaeology Major requirements for a field school.
 There are no formal prerequisites, but potential students must fill out a Field School Application Form by MARCH 15.
 Enrollment will be limited to about 12 students.
 Applicants will be informed as to whether they have been accepted into the course by April 1.
-The course will be taught by Drs.
-Heather Lapham and Steve Davis, with additional instruction from graduate assistants.
+The course will be taught by Dr. Heather Lapham and Dr. Mary Beth Fitts, with additional instruction from graduate assistants.

 Field school students will learn the basic techniques of archaeological excavation and ethics as well as mapping, surveying, photography (including 3D photography), artifact identification, and data interpretation.
 Although some classroom and laboratory instruction will be given, most of the students’ time will be spent in the field.